kamtoeddy/ivo/README.md

   id: 5, // will be ignored because it is a constant property
   name: "John Doe", // will be ignored because it is not on schema
   username: "john_doe",
+  updatedAt: new Date(), // will be ignored because it is a timestamp
   usernameLastUpdatedAt: new Date(), // will be ignored because it is a dependent property });